rivenbryan/iHawker/README.md

 ## Installation

 Start the server from the root directory: The application should open automatically in your default web browser at http://localhost:3000.

+## Video Demostration

+// TO BE DONE //